benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 everything on YouTube nonetheless.

-A couple of the performances were livestreamed, but for the majority of the conferenc program participants were asked to submit a video representing their performance or paper presentation.
+A couple of the performances were livestreamed, but for the majority of the conference program participants were asked to submit a video representing their performance or paper presentation.
 Then, an [elaborate series of ffmpeg scripts](https://github.com/australasian-computer-music-association/acmc2020/blob/master/scripts/process_videos.py)[^ffmpeg] concatenated the videos to produce a single video per session, with consistent